gnss-sdr/gnss-sdr/README.md

 ~~~~~~

 will remove the content of previously-generated documentation.

+GNSS-SDR comes with a library with some specific Vector-Optimized Library of Kernels (VOLK) and a profiler that will build a config file for the best SIMD architecture for your processor.
+Run ``volk_gnsssdr_profile`` that is installed into $PREFIX/bin.
+This program tests all known VOLK kernels for each architecture supported by the processor.
+When finished, it will write to $HOME/.volk_gnsssdr/volk_gnsssdr_config the best architecture for the VOLK function.
+This file is read when using a function to know the best version of the function to execute.
+It mimics GNU Radio's VOLK library, so if you still have not run ```volk_profile```, this is a good moment to do so.

 If you are using Eclipse as your development environment, CMake can create the project for you.
 Type: